 The real question here though is how to decant wine without a decanter.
 The next best thing to decanting is fake decanting.
 This is a really cool trick without having to spend money on buying a decanter.
 Here are a few options to fake decant your wine.

 A glass vase is a good choice to fake decant.
 Find one that is jug-shaped with a wide mouth and can hold at least 20 ounces of wine.
 Better if it can hold a whole bottle.
 The neck works well to hold the vase to swirl the wine to hasten the aeration process.
 Pour it between two vases for a few times then let it sit on the counter and let the air do its job.
 Serve in the more presentable vase.
 Does it have to be a new vase?
 Not really.
 Since glass is not porous, it can be cleaned well without leaving stains and odors.
 However, if you find it gross to use a used vase, you can buy some really cheap ones.

 2. Fish Bowl

-Okay, so this may be a crazy idea but an eccentric or stemmed fish bowl can be a fun way to decant your wine.
+Okay, so this may be a crazy idea but an eccentric or steamed fishbowl can be a fun way to decant your wine.
 Pouring might be tricky, though, so find something smaller but can still hold at least 500ml or 16 ounces of wine.
 That way you have a generous decanted wine without sacrificing style.
 Your best choice is to let it sit on the counter, giving it an occasional stir with a long swizzle stick.
 Does it need to be new?
 You be the judge.
-It can be for the same reason we mentioned for using the vase.
+It can be for the same reason we mentioned using the vase.

 3. Glass Jug